eemilybrown1/Fraser-seasonal-black-carbon/README.md

 Snow water equivalent (SWE) data is open source from the British Columbia Ministry of Environment, and can be accessed from https://catalogue.data.gov.bc.ca/dataset/current-season-automated-snow-weather-station-data .

 Burned area data is open source from the British Columbia Wildfire Service, and can be accessed from https://catalogue.data.gov.bc.ca/dataset/bc-wildfire-fire-perimeters-historical .

+To reproduce the figures and tables in this manuscript, clone this repository and use the R markdown file "figures_and_tables.Rmd".